joserodriguesjr/tanstack-jotai-ts-template/README.md

 ✅ Linting and formatting via ESLint + Prettier \
 ✅ Git hooks with Husky and Lint Staged \
 ✅ FSD-like architecture enforced by ESLint

+## Good for (TODO)

+This is template is suitable for these types of application:

+- E-commerce
+- Custom blog
+- Hub
+- Internal management system

 ## Architecture